 Before all the low-carb naysayers come out, let me say that even though carbohydrates are not an essential macronutrient, I still believe they play an important role.
 I don’t believe in a no-carbohydrate diet, or even a low-carbohydrate diet.
 I believe in a controlled-carbohydrate diet.
 One that provides enough glucose to power through high-intensity exercise, and provides enough glucose to your brain for optimal function.
-The rest of the time you should be eating protein and the source of fuel your body is actually needing – fat.
+The rest of the calories you should come from protein and the source of fuel your body is actually needing – fat.

 How many carbohydrates should you be eating?
 This number is obviously going to vary.
-For an individual that is trying to lose weight, and works out for an hour or so a day and then spends the rest of the day sedentary or close to it, a carbohydrate intake of 50-100 grams should be sufficient.
-If you need more glucose, your body will provide it for you from protein and fat via gluconeogenesis.
+For an individual that is trying to lose weight, and works out for an hour or so a day and then spends the rest of the day sedentary or close to it, a carbohydrate intake of 150-200 grams is a good starting point.
 For athletes and other highly active individuals, a higher carbohydrate intake will be warranted.

 The point is, in a perfect world, you would be eating enough carbohydrates to fuel anaerobic respiration, and then eating your .8-1 gram of protein per pound of lean body weight to build and maintain muscle mass.
 The rest of your calories would be filled with healthy fats that provide all sorts of health benefits.
 Doing so will keep your body in a perfect hormonal state for efficient fatty acid mobilization, and will spare you from the negative effects of chronic high insulin levels.
 Enjoy your healthy fruits and vegetables, but eat your carbohydrates in proportion to your energy demands.